Hillaryland: History

-The advisers were also present during Clinton's tenure as U.S. Senator.
+The advisers were also present during Clinton's tenure as U.S. senator.
 But the role of Hillaryland came under considerable discussion during and after Clinton's 2008 presidential campaign that she conducted while senator.
 Michelle Cottle of New York magazine described its role as "less a campaign entity than an extended sisterhood defined by its devotion to its namesake.
 Even so, the group's protective ethos dominates her presidential campaign, where loyalty is demanded, self-promotion frowned upon, and talking out of school, especially to the press, [is strongly discouraged]."
 As campaign chroniclers John Heilemann and Mark Halperin later wrote, "the people comprising it ... were loyal to a fault, smart and ruthless, hard-headed and hardboiled. ...
 They referred to themselves collectively as Hillaryland, and everyone else in politics did too."
 By this point the definition of Hillaryland was often expanded a bit to include campaign insiders such as chief strategist Mark Penn.

-After she ended up losing the 2008 Democratic nomination, critics often focused on the limited and isolated circle of advisers and dysfunctional management style as one of the reasons behind the campaign's failure.
+After Clinton lost the 2008 Democratic nomination, critics often focused on the limited and isolated circle of advisers and dysfunctional management style as one of the reasons behind the campaign's failure.
 One criticism was that she valued personal loyalty over the ability to do the job.
 The level of protection and the consequent inability to criticize failed tactics—and the public perception that Clinton needed that much protection—alarmed critics in 2015 as well, prior to her loss in the general election the following year.

-At the beginning of Clinton's 2009–13 tenure as U.S. Secretary of State, she brought over some of the Hillaryland personnel to staff the State Department, but she also hired other people as well.
+At the beginning of Clinton's 2009–13 tenure as U.S. secretary of state, she brought over some of the Hillaryland personnel to staff the State Department, but she also hired other people as well.